PhBrb/LaserLeashS3/README.md

 # LaserLeash S³
-A Software for Spectroscopy Stabilization of your Laser (using Stabilizer & Pounder)
+A Software for Spectroscopy Stabilization of your Laser (using [Stabilizer](https://github.com/sinara-hw/Stabilizer) & [Pounder](https://github.com/sinara-hw/Pounder))

+Key features:
  - MQTT GUI
  - Network Oscilloscope
  - Click & lock

-We demonstrated a frequency modulation spectroscopy and reached a stability of TODO.
+Using this software we demonstrated a frequency modulation spectroscopy (FMS).
+A laser beat measurement with an existing modulation transfer spectroscopy (MTS) has been conducted, but a conclusive measurement on the stability of the system has yet to be made.

 ![GUI Image](media/GUI.PNG)